 - University of Chicago

-- David B. and Clara E. Stern Professor of Humanities and Professor of Classics, History, Law and in the College
+- David B. and Clara E. Stern Professor of Humanities and Professor of Classics, History, and Law

 - Residential Fellow (2014-2015)